Aditya Birla Group to invest Rs 1,250 crore into its financial services arm | Law-Order

 The board of Aditya Birla Capital Ltd (ABCL), which is into lending, asset management and insurance, on Thursday approved a preferential issuance of Rs 1,250 crore to its promoter and promoter group entity, according to a statement on Thursday.

-Recently, ABCL announced its intent to raise Rs 3,000 crore, and its chief executive and managing director Vishakha Mulye had told reporters that any of the businesses needing capital will get capital to fuel its growth.
+Recently, ABCL announced its intent to raise Rs 3,000 crore, and its chief executive Vishakha Mulye had told reporters that any of the businesses needing capital will get capital to fuel its growth.

 ABCL said the preferential issuance will be undertaken at a price of Rs.
 165.1 per equity share and is subject to shareholders' approval.